elehma4/elehma4/README.md

 ## Hi there! 👋

-### I'm a JR Full-Stack Developer & Blockchain Enthusiast
+### I'm a Full-Stack Developer & Blockchain Enthusiast

 ### Currently developing SimpFi.AI with <a href='https://www.linkedin.com/company/decops/mycompany/'>DecOps</a>
 <br>